yuuushio/dots/README.md

 # Dotfiles

-Dotfiles, to automate my setup on a fresh Arch install.
+Dotfiles, to automate setup on a fresh Arch install.